Labor Induction versus Expectant Management in Low-Risk Nulliparous Women

 Source: View publication →

-In low-risk nulliparous women, elective labor induction at 39 weeks of gestation did not significantly reduce the risk of a composite of perinatal mortality and severe neonatal morbidity compared with expectant management, but it did result in a significantly lower rate of cesarean delivery.
+Among low-risk nulliparous women, elective labor induction at 39 weeks did not significantly improve a composite of adverse perinatal outcomes but did significantly reduce the rate of cesarean delivery and hypertensive disorders of pregnancy compared to expectant management.

 Key Findings